 Community Environment Fund

-A source of funding for community and local government projects that make a positive difference to the environment.
+Funding for community and local government projects that make a positive difference to the environment.

 Envirolink funding [Ministry of Business, Innovation and Employment website]

-A source of funding for advice and research on environmental projects.
+Funding for advice and research on environmental projects.